 , students will specify as an area of primary concentration either (1) Russia and Eastern Europe, or (2) Central and Western Europe.
 All students must complete sixteen term courses (or their equivalent) in various fields related to European and Russian studies.
 A Master’s Thesis is required.

-Students pay tuition for three semesters at FES, and three semesters at GSAS.
+Students pay tuition for three semesters at YSE, and three semesters at GSAS.
 Fellowships awarded to joint degree students from the European Studies program are applied to the semesters in which the student is enrolled through GSAS.
-For information on fellowships offered to European Studies students, see European Studies Resources.
+For information on fellowships offered to European Studies students, see European Studies Resources

-For more information on applying for financial aid at FES, please see the FES financial aid website
+.
+For more information on applying for financial aid at YSE, please see the YSE financial aid website